 And soon the Wisteria will be draping over the trellis.

-A few weeks back I wrote a post about slugs in my garden.
+A few weeks back I wrote an article about slugs in my garden.

 If you are struggling with slugs or snails, you’ll want to see my natural way to keep them from munching my strawberries and tomatoes.